twolfson/gulp.spritesmith/README.md

 ```

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
-Lint via `gulp` and test via `npm test`.
+Lint via `npm run lint` and test via `npm test`.

 ## Attribution
 GitHub and Twitter icons were taken from [Alex Peattie's JustVector Social Icons][justvector].